 Massachusetts Local Government 101 – Learn more about Massachusetts local government.

 Mass Municipal Data Hub – Find detailed information about Massachusetts communities.

 During open library hours we are available for in-person help or by phone (413) 525-5400 x1508.

 You may also contact us through our ONLINE FORM.
 We will do our best to respond within 24 hours.

-These electronic resources are brought to you by the Massachusetts Board of Library Commissioners and the Massachusetts Library System with state funds and federal Institute of Museum and Library Servicesfunds.
+Some electronic resources are brought to you by the Massachusetts Board of Library Commissioners and the Massachusetts Library System with state funds and federal Institute of Museum and Library Services funds.